lsandig/Kirstine.jl/docs/src/transformations.md

 !!! note

-    Workarounds like generalized inverses or matrix regularization are currently not supported by `Kirstine.jl`.
+    Workarounds like generalized inverses are not officially supported by `Kirstine.jl`.

 For the prior we will use “distribution I” from[^ACHJ93], which is constructed from two independent uniform distributions around estimates for ``a`` and ``e``,